 Working together to make the Isle of Wight a great place to grow old.

-The Ageing Better Programme is an exciting partnership funded by the BIG Lottery Fund making the Isle of Wight a great place to grow old, while tackling social isolation.
+The Ageing Better Programme is an exciting partnership funded by The National Lottery Community Fund making the Isle of Wight a great place to grow old, while tackling social isolation.

 About the Ageing Better Programme

-In March 2015, the Age Friendly Island partnership was successful in securing £5.7million for a period of 5 years from the BIG Lottery Fund to combat social isolation amongst local older people.
+In March 2015, the Age Friendly Island partnership was successful in securing £5.7million for a period of 5 years from The National Lottery Community Fund to combat social isolation amongst local older people.